Rasalexman/Flair/README.md

 [ ![Kotlin 1.2.50](https://img.shields.io/badge/Kotlin-1.2.50-blue.svg)](http://kotlinlang.org) [ ![Download](https://api.bintray.com/packages/sphc/FlairFramework/flair-framework/images/download.svg) ](https://bintray.com/sphc/FlairFramework/flair-framework/_latestVersion)

 This is an android framework for build complex application with different architectures (MVC ready/MVP/MVVM/MVI ets).
-It's create on top of MVC pattern with powerful event system and property delegation, also it support multi-core instances and animation changes between views (see example project for more information).
+It's create on top of MVC pattern with powerful event system, dependency injection and property delegation, also it support multi-core instances and animation changes between views (see example project for more information).

 The start point for initialize framework is declare 'flair' instance in onCreate method in MainApplication file.
 But u can initialize framework in any part of ur project such as `FlairActivity` or any `Context` implementations
 ```kotlin